jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 ## About HTML
-It is very important to mention HTML because it's the ending of all development.
+It is very important to mention HTML because it's the endpoint of all development.
 Others consider HTML as a programming language.

 Take note, IT IS NOT A PROGRAMMING LANGUAGE.